 |Ghee||2 tbsp to top the ready baatis|

-- Pick all dals for stones and dirt.
-Wash them thoroughly.
+- Pick all dals for stones and dirt and wash them thoroughly.
 Cook in pressure cooker with 4 cups of water, turmeric powder and salt.

-- Once the cooker starts whistling, reduce heat and let it cook for 10 minutes.
-Turn off the heat.
+- Once the cooker starts whistling, reduce the heat and let it cook.
+Turn off the heat after 10 minutes.

-- Heat ghee in a pan.
-Add cumin seeds and asafoetida and wait till they puff up.
+- Heat ghee in a pan and add cumin seeds and asafoetida.
+Wait till they puff up.

 - Add cloves, bay leaves, slit green chillies and stir for a few seconds.

 - Now add chili powder, coriander powder and amchur and stir for a few seconds.
+Make sure that the spices don’t burn.
 Turn off the heat.